 The HOMES Clinic began in 1999...

-HHH operates the Cathedral Clinic on the site from Monday through Saturday (closed Thursday) and HOMES utilizes the space on Sundays.
+From Monday through Saturday (closed Thursday), HHH operates the Beacon's Cathedral Clinic, and HOMES utilizes the space on Sundays.
 The site is equipped with four standard outpatient exam rooms as well as a basic pharmacy and spaces for social services and physician consultation.

 HHH & Cathedral Clinic

 HHH is a non-profit organization that seeks to provide quality medical care to the homeless and underserved of Houston.
-Many of the patients seen at this clinic do not qualify for benefits from the Harris Health System and thus find there only access to care here.
-For those who do qualify HHH seeks to serve as a bridge to establishing a more permanant medical home.
+Many of the patients seen at this clinic do not qualify for benefits from the Harris Health System and thus find their only access to care here.
+For those who do qualify for the Harris Health System, HHH seeks to be the bridge to a more permanent medical home.
 The Cathedral Clinic operates every weekday except Thursday.
 Visit their website.

 Interested in donating to HOMES Clinic?
 Please click below to access the clinic's PayPal donation form.
 We operate on fundraisers and donations only, so we appreciate anything you are willing to give.
 Thank you for your contribution!